wix-incubator/wix-rest-docs/guides/About Custom Fields.md

 #### Dedicated Endpoint
 In some cases, there is a dedicated API endpoint for updating custom fields.
 These endpoints may require a permission scope that's different from the scope required to update the object itself.

+> **Note:** If the object you extended has a `revision` field, this field is not incremented when you update custom fields using a dedicated endpoint.

 To check if there is a dedicated endpoint for updating your custom fields, see the API Reference for the object you are extending.